OSGeo/gdal/doc/source/development/rfc/rfc104_gdal_cli.rst

     ERROR 1: gdal: Missing subcommand name.
     Usage: gdal <subcommand>
     where <subcommand> is one of:
-      - convert:  Convert a dataset (shortcut for 'gdal raster convert' or 'gdal vector convert'). (alias: c)
+      - convert:  Convert a dataset (shortcut for 'gdal raster convert' or 'gdal vector convert').
-      - info:     Return information on a dataset (shortcut for 'gdal raster info' or 'gdal vector info'). (alias: i)
+      - info:     Return information on a dataset (shortcut for 'gdal raster info' or 'gdal vector info').
       - pipeline: Execute a pipeline (shortcut for 'gdal vector pipeline').
-      - raster:   Raster commands. (alias: r, rast)
+      - raster:   Raster commands.
-      - vector:   Vector commands. (alias: v, vect)
+      - vector:   Vector commands.

     'gdal <FILENAME>' can also be used as a shortcut for 'gdal info <FILENAME>'.
     And 'gdal read <FILENAME> ! ...' as a shortcut for 'gdal pipeline <FILENAME> ! ...'.